AutomationD/sming-docker/NETBEANS.md

 ## Project Variables (optional)
 If you are not using Docker where this happens automatically you might want to add environment variables here (`ESP_HOME`, `SMING_HOME`):
 ![](http://content.screencast.com/users/kireevco/folders/Jing/media/af3b1b15-a9da-4502-a46d-924693b744ff/00000019.png)
+You can also set variables globally on Kitematic's [Global Tab](https://github.com/kireevco/sming-docker#global-environmental-variables)

 ## Additional Make Targets (optional)
 If you would like to add custom make targets (`make flash_update` for example),you can do it by right clicking on your makefile